intraweb-catalog/SiriusXtecAuth/README.md

 ### Master branch

+### SiriusXtecAuth 1.0.2 (2015/09/28)

+  - Add protocol vars for the URLs on Basic Authentication

 ### SiriusXtecAuth 1.0.1 (2014/12/15)

   - Add Http Basic Authentication feature to two apps (checked for gtaf and e13)